chameleon-tbn/CompatibilityReport/Change notes.md

 # Compatibility Report

+### Version 2.3.2
+* Redesign of the Compatibility Report for better useability and adding a dark mode (Thanks to mxdanger for this great work!).
+* Updated Translations
+* Updated Catalog to 7.9

 ### Version 2.3.1
 * Updated some internal texts to match more standards for mods for modders and asset creators.
 * Updated the general note in the header of the compatibility report.